neoxr/neoxr-bot/README.md

 ### 乂  Database Setup

+This bot script can use 2 types of database types, NoSQL and SQL, for NoSQL types using MongoDB and SQL using PostgreSQL.

-This bot uses PostgreSQL database and it is very important to setup it first, you can get PostgreSQL database service from 2 providers Heroku and Railway.
+You can get free MongoDB database service at MongoDB Atlas while you can get PostgreSQL on Heroku and Railway.

 #### 1. Heroku